-One of the best parts of the holiday season is the chance to get together with family and friends, and we certainly missed that during the COVID-19 pandemic.
-Not that the pandemic is over, but with nearly 63% of California’s population fully vaccinated, we’re breathing a sigh of relief and happily making plans to get together with loved ones again.
-Navigating the culinary scene in San Diego that can accommodate larger groups is a little more complicated than in the past, though, so we’ve done the legwork and gathered a dozen places that can show your group a good time.
+Navigating the culinary scene for restaurants that can accommodate large parties is a little more complicated in post-pandemic San Diego, so we’ve done the legwork and gathered 14 places with enough space to show your group a good time.
 But plan ahead—larger tables and private rooms are getting booked up fast, so make those reservations while they’re still available.
-Here are our favorite picks for entertaining en masse:
+From La Jolla to Little Italy to Encinitas and Oceanside, here are our favorite picks for entertaining en masse:

 Floor-to-ceiling glass windows, an expansive patio, and dazzling city views make Coasterra perfect for welcoming friends from out of town, family celebrations, and fuss-free holiday dinners.
 Chef Deborah Scott’s upscale takes on traditional Latin dishes make fine use of her proximity to San Diego’s freshest seafood.
-Nine unique varieties of margaritas, plus tableside pitchers for the extra thirsty, ensure that the party keeps going strong.
-Reservations for parties of up to eight can be made online, but tables of up to 25 can be handled in the dining room with a phone call.
+Nine unique varieties of margaritas, plus tableside pitchers for the extra thirsty, keep the party going strong.
+Reservations for parties of up to eight can be made online, but tables of up to 25 can be arranged in the dining room.
 For special events, plenty of private and semi-private space is available, including the Lanai, the Skyline Terrace and Bar, and the spectacular Harbor Float, a covered outdoor patio that hovers over the water and can accommodate up to 200 guests.

 How to book: Reservations for groups up to eight can be made via OpenTable.
 Book larger parties by calling 619-814-1300 or online.

-Animae, the latest endeavor from the Puffer Malarkey Collective, is the ideal destination for an elevated holiday event or celebration.
-Now under the helm of acclaimed chef Tara Monsod, Animae has a lighter, more Southeast Asian-focused menu.
+Animae is the ideal destination for an elevated holiday event or celebration.
+Under the helm of acclaimed chef Tara Monsod, Animae has a lighter, more Southeast Asian-focused menu.
 The stunning dining room is inspired by the ancient forest of Yakushima Island, with lush moss green velvet banquettes and heavy drapery sheltering dining nooks along the wall, while playful lighting provides flattering illumination.
-Parties of up to 12 can be accommodated, and Animae’s casual counterpart, NIMA Café, is available for larger groups who require private dining.
-The polar opposite of the over-the-top opulence of Animae, NIMA Café showcases sweeping city views and a sleek, modern vibe with plenty of lush greenery.
 Custom-tailored menus and specially curated wine pairings are also available.

-How to book: Tables for groups up to 12 can be reserved via OpenTable.
+How to book: Tables for groups up to eight can be reserved via OpenTable.
 Book larger parties online or by calling 619-432-1225.

 Herb & Sea

-Executive chef Sara Harris blends contemporary West Coast panache with timeless East Coast tradition at Herb & Sea.
+Herb & Sea blends contemporary West Coast panache with timeless East Coast tradition.
 Clean, simple, seasonal fare that celebrates the bounty of the sea as well as treasured classics provide the perfect menu for holiday dinners or family festivities.
-The airy, modern dining room, full of cozy elements and art deco touches can accommodate parties of up to 12, and the East Coast Room, the Moonlight Deck, a sunlit outdoor patio, or even the entire venue can be reserved for larger groups.
+The airy, modern dining room, full of cozy elements and art deco touches can accommodate parties of up to 10, and the East Coast Room, the Moonlight Deck, a sunlit outdoor patio, or even the entire venue can be reserved for larger groups.
 Custom-tailored menus and custom sommelier-selected wines are also available.

 The city of Oceanside is having something of a moment, with a number of drive-worthy restaurants, cocktail bars, breweries, and cultural centers opening over the past few years, Dija Mara among them.
 Chef Ryan Costanza, whose last two gigs were under the tutelage of not one, but two Michelin-starred chefs, brings Balinese fusion to California cuisine.
-Flavors of lemongrass, makrut lime, coconut, warm spices, and sambal infuse locally sourced ingredients, fresh-caught seafood, and seasonal vegetables.
+Flavors like lemongrass, makrut lime, coconut, warm spices, and sambal are infused into locally sourced ingredients, fresh-caught seafood, and seasonal vegetables.
 Sunday brunch includes a wide array of dishes that aren’t available any other day.
 There’s a nice selection of lower-ABV cocktail choices and an all-natural wine list.
-The restaurant can handle groups of up to nine, a $10 deposit per is required for parties of seven or more.
+The restaurant can handle groups of up to eight, with a $10 deposit per person required for a group of eight diners.

 How to book: Reservations can be made via Tock.

-This brand new, lovingly restored spot in North Park now houses an upscale bistro with a seasonal menu that fuses the best of Southern California cuisine with modern French execution.
-The menu is conveniently divided into courses that you can mix and match, or choose a four-course prix fixe option.
-A half-dozen cocktails, beer, and wine by the glass round out the menu, and a short bar menu provides munchies like shrimp puffs, roasted pork belly, and fried oysters.
-Sundays feature brunch only.
-Parties of up to six can be made online, and groups of up to 14 can be accommodated.
+A lovingly restored spot, once Tobacco Rhoda’s in North Park, now houses Black Radish, an upscale bistro with a seasonal menu that fuses the best of Southern California cuisine with modern French execution.
+The menu is conveniently divided into courses that you can mix and match, or choose a four-course prix-fixe option.
+A half-dozen cocktails, plus beer and wine by the glass round out the menu, and a short bar menu provides munchies like mini lamb burgers, fries and caviar, and kumamoto oysters.
+Parties of up to 14 can be accommodated.

 Jasmine Seafood Restaurant